-Councilman Kraus’s personal history and extensive relationship with his constituents have played a key role in influencing a great deal of his work in local government.
-As Pittsburgh’s first openly gay elected official, Bruce has been a strong proponent of key civil rights issues including the Allegheny County Human Relations Commission – which serves to combat discrimination in housing, public accommodation, and employment – and the City’s first uniform Domestic Partner Registry.
+Councilman Kraus’s personal history and extensive relationship with his constituents has played a key role in influencing a great deal of his work in local government.
+As Pittsburgh’s first openly gay elected official, Bruce has been a strong proponent of civil rights issues, including the Allegheny County Human Relations Commission – which serves to combat discrimination in housing, public accommodation, and employment – and the City’s first Domestic Partner Registry.

 Outside of his roles of leading City Council and serving District 3, Bruce sits on the Brashear Association’s Board of Trustees, the Carnegie Library Board of Trustees, the Carnegie Mellon Board of Trustees, the Board of the Children’s Sickle Cell Foundation, the Board of Directors for the Institute for Research, Education & Training in Addictions (IRETA), the Board of Directors for the Oakland Business Improvement District (OBID), the Board of Trustees for the Pittsburgh Cultural Trust, and the Advisory Board to Shepard Wellness.

 Council President Bruce Kraus is dedicated to fighting for the equal rights and well-being of all citizens of Pittsburgh.
 A truly community-focused public official, Bruce constantly strives to get to know the personal stories of the residents he represents.
 He is constantly working towards, in his words, “A city where all people are invited to our great common table, to share in an equal voice and have every opportunity to participate in the stewardship of their futures.”